Amber-Assets-Management/docs/fund_specs/amber-fund-spec.md

 |50,000 -  100,000     |10%               |
 |> 100,000             |5%                |

-2. There is no entry, exit and other management fee to stimulate clients to hold assets for a long term.
+2. There are no entry, exit and other management fees to stimulate clients to hold assets for the long term.
 3. Assets are forbidden to withdraw within 24 hours after seeding for flash loans and arbitrage protection.
 4. After withdrawing all funds from the pool, users have to go through the investment application process one more time.
-5. Asset managers keep rights to disallow any investment without providing a comprehensive explanation.
+5. Asset managers keep the right to disallow any investment without explaining.
 6. Invested assets withdrawal is guaranteed by the dHedge smart contract and cannot be blocked by the asset manager.

 ## Fund improvements